-This is a personal decision, if you are planning to finish your basement and after the water find its way through the crack, is going to be more costly to repair any leak plus the damage for the drywall, insulation and flooring.
+This is a personal decision, if you are planning to finish your basement and after the water finds its way through the crack, it is going to be more costly to repair any leak plus the damage for the drywall, insulation and flooring.

-I have cracks in my basement wall and I’ve been told I need to install “weeping tiles.”
-Do I have to spend thousand of dollars to keep my basement dry?
+I have cracks in my basement wall and I’ve been told I need to install “weeping tiles. ” Do I have to spend thousands of dollars to keep my basement dry?

 When to use epoxy or flexible resin injection?

-have cracks in my basement wall and I’ve been told I need to install ”underpinning posts.”
-Do I have to spend thousand of dollars?
+I have cracks in my basement wall and I’ve been told I need to install “ underpinning posts .”
+Do I have to spend thousands of dollars?

 If you are not sure if a crack is structural in nature, an engineer can be hired to determine it for you.
-The engineer will provide a detailed report with recommendation.
+The engineer will provide a detailed report with recommendations.